Albert221/shopify-recruitment-backend/README.md

 ## Installation

-You can use one of the prebuilt binaries in the [Releases](https://github.com/Albert221/shopify-recruitment-backend/releases) section or build it yourself:
+You can use one of the prebuilt binaries in the [Releases](https://github.com/Albert221/shopify-recruitment-backend/releases) section or build it yourself using instruction below.

+After first run, you can edit `config.ini` file and then re-run program with new settings.

 ### Requirements